But what is an image alt tag? Why is it important for ADA compliance and SEO? And how do you write a good one?

 What is an Image Alt Tag?

-From a techy standpoint, it is an HTML tag in the code for an image.
-On a practical level, it is information that describes an image.
+From a techy standpoint, an alt tag is an HTML tag in the code for an image.
+On a practical level, alt text is information that describes an image.

-An image alt tag is there in case, for whatever reason, an image does not show up on a website.
+An image’s alt text is mainly there to improve web accessibility.
+How?
+Well, in case, for whatever reason, an image does not show up on a website the alt text is there to take its place.

 This used to be a more common occurrence with bad connections or really slow websites.
 Images would take too long to load, so sometimes you just saw words (AKA the image alt tag) instead.